Anthem Medicare Advantage Review (2026): Pros & Cons

 Anthem offers four Medicare Advantage options for 2026.
 Federal mandates now require behavioral health cost-sharing to match or improve upon Original Medicare, insulin costs are capped with no deductible, and members enrolled in the Medicare Prescription Payment Plan will be automatically re-enrolled each year unless they opt out.

-• HMO: Members select a primary care doctor who coordinates all care and manages specialist referrals under Anthem's HMO plans.
-Coverage applies only to in-network providers except for emergencies.
-Care flows through a single physician who authorizes all specialist visits and procedures.
+• HMO: Anthem HMO plans require you to choose a primary care doctor who coordinates all care and authorizes specialist visits.
+Coverage is limited to in-network providers except in emergencies.

 mglogo icon